benjaminheng/snipbase/README.md

 A social and collaborative code snippet manager with GitHub Gists integration.

-Snipbase is a collaborative project between Timothy Tam ([GitHub](https://github.com/TimothyTam)) and [Benjamin Heng](https://github.com/benjaminheng).
+Snipbase is a collaborative project between [Timothy Tam](https://github.com/TimothyTam) and [Benjamin Heng](https://github.com/benjaminheng).
 This project was developed as part of the [NUS Orbital programme](http://orbital.comp.nus.edu.sg/).

 > Orbital is the School of Computing’s self-driven programming summer experience.
 It is  designed to give first-year students the opportunity to 1) self-learn and 2) build something useful.
 It is designed as a 4 modular credit (MC) module that is taken pass/fail (CS/CU) over the summer.